josepostiga/syllabus/README.md

 The following installation steps requires Docker and Docker-Compose to be installed in your system.

 1. Clone this repository.
-1. Run `.bin/composer.sh install`
+2. Run `.bin/composer install`
+3. Run `cp .env.example .env`
-1. Run `.bin/php.sh artisan key:generate`
+4. Run `.bin/php artisan key:generate`
-1. Duplicate `docker-compose.override-example.yaml` and rename it `docker-compose.override.yaml`
+5. Run `cp docker-compose.override-example.yaml docker-compose.override.yaml`
    1. If you already have a webserver (like Apache, NGINX, or other), simply route the traffic to the project's `web-server` container.
 If not, you can edit the `docker-compose.override.yaml` file and add the necessary ports mapping to bind your host's ports to the container's.
-1. Run `docker-compose up -d`
+6. Run `docker-compose up -d`
-1. Run `.bin/php.sh artisan migrate`
+7. Run `NETWORK=syllabus .bin/php artisan migrate`
-1. Run `.bin/php.sh artisan accounts:create-user` to create the first Director account and log into the application.
+8. Run `NETWORK=syllabus .bin/php artisan accounts:create-user` to create the first Director account and log into the application.

 If you have any problems, refer to the [Discussions Support category](https://github.com/josepostiga/syllabus/discussions/categories/support) to ask for help.